Dean & William L. Friend Chaired Professor

 Kristi L. Kiick

 Kristi L. Kiick has served as Deputy Dean since 2011, representing the College in the Dean's absence.
-As Associate Dean for External Affairs, she focuses on developing external partnerships to elevate the College’s profile outside UD.
-Kiick, a professor of materials science and engineering, and biomedical engineering, is an internationally known scholar in the area of biomaterials design, synthesis and characterization.
-Her research currently focuses on the development of polymeric materials for cardiovascular, cancer and vocal fold therapies.
-A Fellow of the American Chemical Society, she has authored nearly 100 papers and book chapters, and holds 17 U.S. patents.
-She is actively involved in engineering and campus-wide activities aimed at improving the representation of female faculty in science and engineering, and recently completed organizational development training through Drexel University College of Medicine’s Executive Leadership in Academic Technology and Engineering (ELATE) program.
+As Associate Dean for External Affairs, she focuses on developing external partnerships.
+Kiick is also a Blue and Gold Distinguished Professor of Materials Science and Engineering.
+Her internationally recognized research focuses on the synthesis, characterization, and application of protein, peptide, and self-assembled materials for applications in tissue engineering, drug delivery, and bioengineering, with specific research in cardiovascular, vocal fold, and cancer therapies.
+A Fellow of the American Chemical Society, she has published more than 120 articles and book chapters, and has delivered over 150 invited and award lectures.
+She also holds 21 patents.
+She is also involved in engineering and campus-wide activities aimed at improving the representation of female faculty in science and engineering, and recently completed organizational development training through Drexel University College of Medicine’s Executive Leadership in Academic Technology and Engineering (ELATE) program.
 She also serves on the advisory and editorial boards for multiple journals and organizations.
+Kiick received her bachelor of science in chemistry from UD as a Eugene du Pont Distinguished Scholar, where she graduated summa cum laude.
+She then received a master of science in chemistry as an NSF graduate fellow at the University of Georgia, followed by master of science and doctoral degrees in polymer science and engineering at the University of Massachusetts Amherst as a recipient of a National Defense Science and Engineering Graduate (NDSEG) fellowship.

 Associate Dean for Academic Affairs